compute-io/compute.io/README.md

 #### [compute.erfc( x )](https://github.com/compute-io/erfc)

-Evaluates the complementary error function, where `x` maybe be a single `numeric` value or an `array` of numeric values.
+Evaluates the complementary error function, where `x` may be a single `numeric` value or an `array` of numeric values.

 ``` javascript
 var data = [ -10, -1, 0, 1, 10 ];